GIfatahTH/states_rebuilder/README.md

 StateWithMixinBuilder<T>( {
       Key key,
       dynamic tag, // you define the tag of the state.
-This is the first way List<StatesRebuilder> viewModels, // You give a list of the logic classes (BloC) you want this this widget to listen to.
+This is the first way List<StatesRebuilder> models, // You give a list of the logic classes (BloC) you want this this widget to listen to.
       @required (BuildContext, String) → Widget builder,
       @required (BuildContext, String,T) → void initState, // for code to be executed in the initState of a StatefulWidget
       @required (BuildContext, String,T) → void dispose, // for code to be executed in the dispose of a StatefulWidget